Join Small Business Majority, Fifth Third and Bridge Investment CDC to get familiar with capital lending options and prepare for growth.

 Illinois Policy

 Small Business Majority’s Illinois policy agenda outlines policies that advance and promote equitable pathways for entrepreneurship while ensuring small businesses are key to a thriving and inclusive economy.
-The state’s 1.2 million small businesses employ 2.5 million people (about 45% of the private workforce), with firms of fewer than 20 employees creating the largest net job gains.
+Illinois' 1.3 million small businesses employ 2.3 million people, representing 43.6% of the private workforce.

 On March 28, Johnathon Bush, owner of Not Just Cookies provided testimony before the Illinois House Financial Institutions and Licensing Committee on HB 2234, legislation that would extend consumer protections for small business borrowers.